<- function(advertising, lambda, theta, L){

 <- loo(brm_fit_0, brm_fit_1, brm_fit_2) loo_eval

 Warning: Found 12 observations with a pareto_k > 0.7 in model 'brm_fit_1'.
-It is
+We

-recommended to set 'moment_match = TRUE' in order to perform moment matching for
+recommend to set 'moment_match = TRUE' in order to perform moment matching for

 problematic observations.

 Warning: Found 15 observations with a pareto_k > 0.7 in model 'brm_fit_2'.
-It is
+We

-recommended to set 'moment_match = TRUE' in order to perform moment matching for
+recommend to set 'moment_match = TRUE' in order to perform moment matching for

 problematic observations.